 One of the main ways of lowering your energy bills is to cut down on usage and there is now plenty of technology available to help you achieve some worthwhile savings.

 Consider installing a smart thermostat in your house.
 This will work to adjust the temperature automatically rather and maximize your energy savings rather than relying on turning the thermostat dial up and down manually.

-Every degree lower that you can manage on your thermostat is worth a saving of about £60 per year so check to see if you have the heating set too high and you can happily withstand a notch or two lower without feeling too uncomfortable.
+Every degree lower that you can manage on your thermostat is worth it, so check to see if you have the heating set too high and you can happily withstand a notch or two lower without feeling too uncomfortable.